 Participants are unemployed Minnesotans 55+ years-old who have an income of less than 125% of the federal poverty levels.
 Services include annual physical examinations, personal and job-related counseling, and job training.
 Community service employment opportunities are typically part-time jobs at senior citizen and day care centers, schools, hospitals, and programs for people with disabilities.
-Program operations are sub-granted to 11 agencies that serve workers in 60 counties throughout the state.
-Remaining counties are served by national sponsors.
+Program operations are sub-granted to ten agencies who together with two national sponsors serve Minnesota's 87 counties.